AshokKumar2525/Security-Screening-System/learn.md

 1. Real-time face detection using OpenCV.
 2. Facial encoding and matching using the face_recognition library.
 3. Advanced data augmentation for more diverse images.
 4. 10-second continuous match confirmation to avoid false triggers.
+The system uses a standard threshold of 0.4 face distance or 60% confidence score to determine a match.
+Admin can manually change the threshold settings via the GUI.
+The threshold setting is specifically designed to range upto 0.39 face distance or only from 60-100 % match, since we are prioritising a strict face recognition in order to avoid mistaken identity & prevent unnecessary public alerts.
 5. Threat & Safe Alarms:
     1. Threat Alarm: When a known individual is detected
     2. Safe Alarm: When no match is found